 What is First-Mile Logistics?

-The first move in getting a product to the consumer is commonly referred to as first mile logistics.
+First-Mile Logistics can be deifned as the first move in getting a product to the consumer.
 In general, it refers to transport but can also include assembling material.
 The highest aim of optimal first mile operations is meeting the customer’s needs according to varying timelines.
 Properly executed first-mile tracking managed variables in logistics, transportation, and inventory management processes.
 Providing visibility at this stage aids in predicting outcomes that positively influence final mile operations which involve the final part of the delivery when the product reaches the customer.

 Highest Standards in First-Mile Ecommerce Operations